Answer all the questions

 Topic: Types of Taxes

-⭐ **Value added tax (VAT)** is considered a **regressive tax** because it takes a larger percentage of income from low-income earners than from high-income earners.
-This is because VAT is typically a flat percentage applied to the price of goods and services, meaning that people with lower incomes spend a larger portion of their income on taxable items, compared to wealthier individuals who may spend a smaller percentage of their income on the same items.
+Value added tax (VAT) is called a regressive tax because it takes a bigger percentage of income from people with lower incomes.
+This is because VAT is added to the price of goods and services, and people with lower incomes spend more of their money on these items than people with higher incomes.
+So, the tax takes up a larger share of their total income.

 Explanation: